PewDiePie: Disney, Google cut ties with YouTube star accused of anti-Semitism

 YouTube has also removed the PewDiePie channel from its "Google Preferred" service, which includes the network's most watched and shared videos.

-Disney (DIS) did not respond to repeated requests for comment.
-But the company's Maker Studios division, which produces YouTube content, told the Wall Street Journal that it was also severing ties with Kjellberg.
+Maker Studios, a division at Disney (DIS) which produces YouTube content, confirmed that it has also severed ties with Kjellberg.

-"Although Felix has created a following by being provocative and irreverent, he clearly went too far in this case and the resulting videos are inappropriate," the company said in a statement to the newspaper.
+"Although Felix has created a following by being provocative and irreverent, he clearly went too far in this case and the resulting videos are inappropriate," the company said in a statement.

 Related: Twitter user suspended for 'calling out bigotry'